JiriBucek/skyll-trades-validator/README.md

 Clicking a contract name opens `#/fills?account=&contract=` (`GET /api/fills`): every fill newest-first with a **running position** (signed cumulative qty), per-fill Δ, whether it's linked to a trade (✓ / ○), and the `trader_id`.
 Matched on the **canonical** account so sub-accounts net together.

+- **Collapse days** — a header toggle that folds the fills to **one row per day**, showing the day's net Δ and its **end-of-day position** (where the position landed that day).
+Click a single day to expand just it; the button flips to **Expand days**.
+Default is expanded (every fill).
+- **Back keeps your place** — returning from a fill detail scrolls the contract you clicked back to the top of the overview (the overview stays mounted, so your expanded groups survive) instead of resetting to the top.

 ---

 ## Spread / curve books